opentok/opentok-reconnection/README.md

 2. A developer preview API key and secret would be provided to your contact email.
 You will use this API key to evaluate and test the automatic reconnections feature.

-3. For the purposes of this developer preview, you will need to use one of the developer preview versions of the client-side SDK provided below:
+3. **Client-side SDK:** For the purposes of this developer preview, you will need to use one of the developer previews of the client-side SDK:
   * Android SDK: https://mobile-meet.tokbox.com/latest?product=otkit-android-sdk&redirect=1
   * iOS SDK: https://mobile-meet.tokbox.com/latest?product=otkit-ios-sdk&redirect=1
   * JS SDK: https://preview.tokbox.com/v2/js/opentok.js

-4. Choose an OpenTok server-side SDK from https://tokbox.com/developer/sdks/server/ and host it on your web server, you will use the server-side SDK to generate session IDs and tokens.
+4. **Server-side SDK:** Choose an OpenTok server-side SDK from https://tokbox.com/developer/sdks/server/ and host it on your web server, as you will use the server-side SDK to generate session IDs and tokens.
 You will need to configure the server-side SDK to use our preview environment.
 To do so, you will provide an `apiUrl` when initializing the OpenTok object with the server-side SDK.
 Set the `apiUrl` to `https://anvil-tbdev.opentok.com` as shown below: